ruooens/fucking-sjw/README.md

 hope people are saner than those who started it think, and this madness will end soon.

 PS Sorry for my bad English.
-I am a russian software engineer and use Google Translate to express your thoughts in a non-native language.
+I am a russian software engineer and use Google Translate to express my thoughts in a non-native language.